rotundasoftware/cartero/README.md

 		login.jade
 		login.coffee
 		login.scss
-	peopleList/
-		peopleList.jade
-		peopleList.coffee
-		peopleList.scss
 ```

-When the `login.jade` template is rendered, the `login.coffee` and `login.scss` assets will automatically be injected into the HTML of the page, as will the `peopleList.*` assets when the `peopleList.jade` template is rendered.
+When the `login.jade` template is rendered, the `login.coffee` and `login.scss` assets will automatically be injected into the HTML of the page.

 ## How it works